drod1107/drod1107/README.md

 - 💬 Ask me about gut health and foraged foods!
 But only if you're in a comfortable chair with some time on your hands. 🤓
 - 📫 How to reach me: david@windrose.dev
 - 😄 Pronouns: He, Him, His (But I honestly identify more as a carbon-based, simian-formatted LLM deployment.)
-- I'm also a proud member of the teaching  staff and admin team @savvy-coders!
+- Former member of the teaching  staff and admin team @savvy-coders!

 ---
 ⚡ Fun fact: